skip to main content

 Looking for an easy way to test your hotspot speed?

-Take our internet speed test or download our free speed test app to test your speed from anywhere.
+Take our internet speed test or download our free mobile app to find out how fast your connection is—no matter where your travels take you.

 Best hotspot devices